Skip to content

 # Run ODE solvers

-for (name, alg, marker) in ode_solvers
+for (name, alg) in _odes

 sol = solve(prob_ode, alg; adaptive = false, dt, dense = false)

-plot_energy_error!(sol, name, marker)
+plot_energy_error!(sol, name, color_idx)

 end